 Low drama would be admitting that maximum storm surges occur only in open seas, and that when they come ashore, it may be 3 or 4 feet that washes only a few yards inland.

-Departing flights fill up quickly as people head for the hills.
-With their cars now the only way out, the panicked people get on highways clogged with evacuees.
+Flights fill up quickly and with cars now the only way out, panicked people get on highways clogged with evacuees.
 Every time someone runs out of gas traffic backs up even farther.
 Soon tens of thousands are stuck in their unmoving cars, which are not good places to be in a big storm.
 Friends from Miami bolted one year and couldn’t find an empty room until Atlanta, 600 miles away.
 Some people board up windows, but that’s the last-minute crowd.
 The long-term thinkers have storm shutters over their glass doors and windows.
 They keep out the wind and rain and also protect against flying debris.
 Planners toss the patio furniture into the pool, where it won’t blow away.